joblift/maven-cascade-release/README.md

 - It traverses the given project and all dependents found in the graph which are affected
 - Determines the order of projects to be released, depending on the start-project
 - Verifies that each project is up-to-date with git, in the master branch and not dirty
 - Releases the projects.
 Updates the dependencies of released projects upfront.
-Stores the progress to continue if it breaks.
+Stores the progress to continue if a release breaks.

 ### Requirements & Assumptions
 - git, maven and java are in the PATH.